Wood Database: Technical Profiles, Janka Hardness, and Species Finder

 Scientific Name: Peltogyne spp.
 Origin: Central and South America Janka Hardness: 2,520 lbf

-Key Applications: Premium flooring, inlays, cutting boards, architectural accents Working Notes: Requires carbide tooling due to extreme hardness; pre-drilling essential
+Key Applications: Premium flooring, inlays, cutting boards, architectural accents Working Notes: Requires carbide tooling due to extreme hardness; pre-drilling is essential

 Wenge Wood